Bathroom Fans, Electrical

 How Powerful is a Bathroom Fan?

-The power of a bathroom fan gets measured in CFMs or cubic feet per minute.
+The power of a bathroom fan is measured in CFMs or cubic feet per minute.
 There are many different types and sizes of bathroom fans, and you should choose the one that’s right for you.
 Bathroom fans are available in sizes from 50 CFMs up to 400 CFMs for larger bathrooms.
-If your bathroom is larger than 400 square feet, then you could need multiple fans.
+You could need multiple fans if your bathroom is larger than 400 square feet.

 The way to calculate how many CFMs you need is by measuring the square footage of your bathroom.
 Every square foot should have 1 CFM of fan power.
-Since bathroom exhaust fans are rarely larger than 400 CFMs for residential homes, you might need two fans in a 500+ square foot bathroom.
+Since bathroom exhaust fans rarely exceed 400 CFMs for residential homes, you might need two fans in a 500+ square foot bathroom.

 More fans will use more energy and electricity, but they will also keep your bathroom comfortable.
-Trying to ventilate a large bathroom with the wrong sized fan will result in your fan being ineffective.
+Trying to ventilate a large bathroom with the wrong-sized fan will make your fan ineffective.

 Cost to Run a Bathroom Fan?